serenadipity/Parent-Teacher-Conflict/README.md

 ###To Run

-   //Type the following in your terminal:
+   Type the following in your terminal:

    python app.py